Skin Brushing & Lymphatic Massage

 Skin Brushing

 Asian cultures have used a modified lymphatic technique for centuries and though the anatomy of the lymphatics was mostly ignored and unknown until recently, the technique of skin-brushing as a lymphatic booster is highly effective.
-Sometimes called dry-brushing, this practice works at two very important levels.
+Sometimes called dry-brushing, this practice works on two levels.
 First, our skin’s top cellular levels regenerate pretty quickly, but they don’t necessarily slough off easily.
 And when they do slough off, it can look pretty cloudy when you give a scratch - ewwww right?
 In fact, some of us get rather itchy because the skin is asking for some ability to be free from the top non-working layers.
 For some reason it isn’t a daily hygiene/health practice in many Western cultures, but once you start you won't forget it in your routine since it’s waaaay more fun than flossing!
 By using a fairly stiff dry brush over the entire body before showering, the top layers of dead skin cells are removed (and in a contained room!).
 And this means that the active, living and breathing, absorbing cells are now on the surface where they can function efficiently.

 Directions